 TIMES: 3:00pm-5:00pm (10 classroom hours per session)

-Taught by RMCT's Founder & Artistic/Education Director, Anthony Hubert.
-This class is appropriate for both students who are new to acting, and for those who have taken Acting 101 in the past - this class does not repeat!
+Taught by RMCT's Founder & Artistic/Education Director, Anthony Hubert, as well as our Max Fabian and Valentino Valentine.
+This class is appropriate for both students who are new to acting, and for those who have taken Acting 101 in the past - this class is never a repeat!
 After two to three years of Acting 101, the student is usually ready to continue their training in Actors Conservatory Class.

 ADULT ACTING SERIES

 Location: Beginning this Fall 2019, More Details T.B.A.

 Contact RMCT with your interest NOW to be the first to know about our upcoming Adult Acting Series!